Flames score 5 goals in 1st period again to down Jets 6-3

+Calgary took the lead for good at 8:20 of the first when Bennett ripped a 25-foot wrist shot into the top corner for his second goal in two games.
+Next shift out, he combined with TJ Brodie to set up a goal by Matthew Tkachuk.

+"I've wanted this opportunity for a while and I said I'd make the most of it.
+I'm not going to let my foot off the pedal now," Bennett said.
+"The confidence is definitely pretty good right now.
+I feel confident in my plays and I'm able to make plays and not be scared to make mistakes.
+It's a great feeling."

-Dillon Dube, Matthew Tkachuk, Mark Jankowski, Johnny Gaudreau and Derek Ryan, with an empty netter, also scored for Calgary (13-8-1), which moved back into first place in the Pacific Division.
+Dillon Dube, Mark Jankowski, Johnny Gaudreau and Derek Ryan, with an empty netter, also scored as Calgary (13-8-1) moved back into first place in the Pacific Division.

 The Flames became the fourth team in NHL history and first in nearly 30 years to score five or more goals in consecutive first periods.
 Calgary also scored five times in the first Monday against Vegas in a 7-2 win.